Pastoral Care Ministry

 Our team is always open for new people to join us; no special skills are necessary, other than love and compassion for other people.

-The Pastoral Care Ministry is led by Lottie Koenig and Marianne Carter.
-If you are interested in joining this group, please contact us and either Lottie or Marianne will reach out to you very soon!
+The Pastoral Care Ministry is led by Rob Sipe and Peggy Roberts.
+If you are interested in joining this group, please contact us and either Rob or Peggy will reach out to you very soon!

 Pastoral care resources